AllenNeuralDynamics/aind-behavior-gym/README.md

 ![Coverage](https://img.shields.io/badge/coverage-100%25-brightgreen?logo=codecov)
 ![Python](https://img.shields.io/badge/python->=3.7-blue?logo=python)

+Implementation of AIND behavior tasks using [gymnasium](https://gymnasium.farama.org/index.html).

+For the dynamic foraging tasks, the implementation is divided into two parts:
+- `task`: block structure that generates reward contingencies (`state`).
+The same class is used in animal training.
+- `env`: queries reward contingencies from `task` and delivers reward to the `agent`.
+This is like the foraging GUI in animal training.

 ## Usage
  - To use this template, click the green `Use this template` button and `Create new repository`.